-- Register for a Type 2 NPI (National Provider Identifier.
-Type 1 NPI’s are for providers, Type 2 NPI’s are for businesses – PrognoCIS Credentialing can assist with getting you settled!)
+- Register for a Type 2 National Provider Identifier (NPI).
+Type-1 NPI’s are for providers, Type-2 NPI’s are for businesses.
+PrognoCIS Credentialing can assist with getting you settled.

-- Start looking for a location to open your practice
+- Search for a location to open your practice.

-- A contract is written between PrognoCIS Credentialing and the provider.
+- A contract between Credentialing services and the provider.

-PrognoCIS Credentialing starts the process by submitting applications and letters of intent to insurance companies
+- Submission of the applications and letters of intent to insurance companies by the Credentialing service.

 |Documentation for Proof of:||MD/ DO||NP/ PA|